 The people with the most visibility in this field are almost all the founding members who have been developing their careers (and publishing prolifically) for the last thirty or forty years.
 It is impossible to emulate their journeys in the professional landscape we are living in now.
 Part of my motivation was to increase visibility of people who are actively blazing the trails.
 I wanted to create a space where they could share how they built successful intercultural careers in the last decade.

 The three women who participated in this panel are truly amazing and represent the rich diversity of experience in this field:

 Riikka Salonen, MA, began her intercultural journey in Finland 1994.
-As a part of graduate studies she came to U.S. to complete an internship with the Intercultural Communication Institute.
-For the last 10 years she has been offering diversity, inclusion and intercultural programs at the Oregon Health & Science University and running a consulting business on the side.
+As a part of her graduate studies she came to the U.S. to complete an internship with the Intercultural Communication Institute.
+For the last 10 years she has been offering diversity, inclusion, and intercultural programs at the Oregon Health & Science University and running a consulting business on the side.

 TK McLennon, MBA, worked in Communications in the private sector for over a decade before launching her independent consulting practice.
 She now holds the coveted position of Intercultural Communications Coordinator at Brock University in Canada, a role that was practically created for her.